The World Today for August 02, 2022

 An international research team found evidence of the first-ever dormant black hole located outside the Milky Way galaxy, Sky News reported.

 They explained in their study that the peculiar black hole was born from a star that disappeared without any sign of a powerful explosion.
-Usually, stellar-mass black holes form when massive stars die and collapse under their own gravity, hence one found in the absence of any trace of an explosion is like “a needle in a haystack,” researchers said.
+Usually, stellar-mass black holes form when massive stars die and collapse under their own gravity, but one found in the absence of any trace of an explosion is like “a needle in a haystack,” researchers said.

 Named VFTS 243, the rare black hole is located in the Tarantula Nebula, part of the Large Magellanic Cloud, our nearest galactic neighbor.

 It is at least nine times the mass of our Sun and orbits around a hot, blue star weighing 25 times the Sun’s mass, which makes it part of a binary system, the researchers explained.

 Unlike the usual suspects, dormant black holes do not emit high levels of X-ray radiation, which is normally how they are detected.